hzeller/rpi-rgb-led-matrix/README.md

 display (chain * 32 pixels).

-You can as well chain multiple boards together and then arrange them in different physical layout.
-Say you have 4 displays with 32x32 - if we chain them, we get a physical 32x128 display.
-If we arrange them in a square, we get a logical display of 64x64 pixels.
-For convenience, we should only deal with the logical display of 64x64 pixels in our program: implement a `Canvas` interface to do the coordinate mapping.
-Have a look at `class LargeSquare64x64Canvas` for an example.
+You can as well chain multiple boards together and then arrange them in different layout.
+Say you have 4 displays with 32x32 - if we chain them, we get a display 32 pixel high, (4*32)=128 pixel long.
+If we arrange the boards in a square, we get a logical display of 64x64 pixels.

+For convenience, we should only deal with the logical coordinates of 64x64 pixels in our program: implement a `Canvas` interface to do the coordinate mapping.
+Have a look at `class LargeSquare64x64Canvas` for an example and see how it is delegating to the underlying RGBMatrix with changed coordinates.

 Here is how the wiring would look like: